 So which WordPress theme are you going to use on your next project?
 I’d love to hear how you get on.
 You can chat with me and others in our Digital Creatives & Entrepreneurs community on Discord.

-Now you know what my recommended WordPress themes are, why not check out my list of the best WordPress plugins that I recommend to clients and colleagues.
+Now you know what my recommended WordPress themes are, why not check out my list of the best WordPress plugins that I recommend to clients and colleagues and if you are just setting up your WordPress website, make sure you read this article on WordPress security to keep your new website in good working order.